 Test the credentials and save them.

-For extracting tables from the database, add SQL queries.
-Each query produces a single table in Storage.
+Now select the tables to import from the dropdown.
+Each selected table corresponds to a single table in Storage.

-You will get the following configuration.
-Click on Run Extraction to load the data from the database into your tables in Storage.
+You will get the following configurations.
+Now let’s click on Run Extraction to load the data from the database into your tables in Storage.

 Running the extractor creates a background job that

-Now when you know how to use the Snowflake extractor, continue with the rest of the tutorial.
+Now when you know how to use a database extractor, continue with the rest of the tutorial.